Quantitative Normal Approximation of Linear Statistics of $\beta$-ensembles: A general normal approximation result

+This is a direct application of Proposition~\ref{prop.main} and we skip the proof.
 Let us now turn to the choice of the coefficients $\kappa_k$.
 In applications, the choice of the coefficients $\kappa_k$ might depend on the context to some degree, but we point out that for $B$ from \eqref{eq.b} to be small, one should at least expect ${\rm Id}-K^{-1}\int \Gamma(F)d\mu$ to be small as well (say in the Hilbert-Schmidt norm).
 This would suggest that one natural choice, where the diagonal entries of this matrix vanish, would be that $\kappa_k= \int_{\R^N} \Gamma(F_k) d\mu$, $ k = 1, \ldots, d$ (these are strictly positive if $\nabla F_k$ is not $\mu$-almost surely zero).
 This is essentially the choice we make in our application of the normal approximation results to linear statistics of $\beta$-ensembles -- this choice would correspond to $\E \big [ \sum_{j=1}^N f'(\lambda_j)^2\big]$ while our choice will be $N\int f'(x)^2\mu_V(dx)$.

 Let us consider some consequences of this choice of $K$.
 First of all, we point out that in this case a direct calculation shows that \beq B^2 \, = \, \sum_{k=1}^d \frac {1}{\kappa_k^2} \, {\rm Var}_\mu\big ( \Gamma (F_k) \big) + \sum_{k \not= \ell}\int_{\R^N} \frac {1}{\kappa_k^2} \, \Gamma (F_k, F_\ell)^2 d\mu . \eeq Here ${\rm Var}_\mu (f) = {\rm Var} (f(X))$ is the variance of $f : \R^N \to \R$ with respect to $\mu$, equivalently the variance of the random variable $f(X)$.
 Note that if $d=1$, $B^2 = \frac {1}{\kappa_1^2} \, {\rm Var}_\mu( \Gamma (F_1) )$.